leanprover-community/lean4game/README.md

 Contributions to `lean4game` are always welcome!

+### Translation

+The interface can be translated to various languages.
+For adding a translation, one needs to do the following:

+1. In `client/src/config.json`, add your new language.
+The "iso" key is the ISO language code, i.e. it should be accepted by "i18next" and "GNU gettext"; the "flag" key is once accepted by [react-country-flag](https://www.npmjs.com/package/react-country-flag).
+2. Run `npm run translate`.
+This should create a new file `client/public/locales/{language}/translation.json`. (alternatively you can copy-paste `client/public/locales/en/translation.json`)
+3. Add all translations.
+4. Commit the changes you made to `config.json` together with the new `translation.json`.

+For translating games, see [Translating a game](doc/translate.md).

 ## Security

 Providing the use access to a Lean instance running on the server is a severe security risk.
 That is why we start the Lean server with bubblewrap.